ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) Nothing changes
+A) The dimensions are automatically updated

-B) The constraint relationship is lost
+B) Nothing changes

 C) Both circles disappear

-D) The dimensions are automatically updated
+D) The constraint relationship is lost

 ---

-The constraint relationship is lost
+D) The constraint relationship is lost

 ///